Patent & Trademark Attorney

 Once granted, periodic fees are required to maintain your patent.
 In the U.S., maintenance fees are due 3 ½, 7 ½, and 11 ½ years after the patent issues.
 The maintenance fees must be paid to keep the patent in force.

 The patent process can sound overwhelming, and inventors almost always need a patent attorney to help.
-If you are considering patenting your invention, contact us to set up a free consultation to get started.
+If you are considering patenting your invention or trademarking a name please contact us to set up a free consultation to get started.
+We have offices in Raleigh and Wilmington, NC

 Contact Us For Consultation